MinuraKariyawasam/CloudSentry/README.md

 ## License

 CloudSentry Monitoring Solution is licensed under the MIT License.
-See the [LICENSE](https://github.com/MinuraKariyawasam/CloudSentry/blob/main/LICENSE) file for more information.# CloudSentry Monitoring Solution
+See the [LICENSE](https://github.com/MinuraKariyawasam/CloudSentry/blob/main/LICENSE) file for more information.

-CloudSentry Monitoring Solution is a centralized monitoring platform for cloud deployments that allows engineers to monitor critical components and view centralized logs for these components.